BJ Hazorim Community Supported Agriculture (CSA)

 The seasonal food charge covers the full 22 week season and is non-refundable.

-The Large Vegetable Share is $520 and is designed to provide a week’s worth of vegetables for a family or two people with a veggie-centered diet.
+The Full Vegetable Share is $520 and is designed to provide a week’s worth of vegetables for a family or two people with a veggie-centered diet.
 Each week, a large share typically consists of about 6 to 7 different types of vegetables, such as bunched carrots, broccoli, squash or mixed baby lettuces, and 1 to 3 additional items, such as bunched onions, garlic and/or fresh herbs.
 All of our vegetables are grown on our farm and are certified organic.

-The Medium Vegetable share is $400 and is well suited to the city lifestyle of two people cooking in some nights but not all.
+The Partial Vegetable share is $400 and is well suited to the city lifestyle of two people cooking in some nights but not all.
 Each week, a medium share typically consists of 4 or 5 different types of vegetables and 1 to 2 additional items, such as onions, garlic and/or a fresh herb.
 A medium share usually includes many of the same items as the large share (though not all) and in smaller quantities.

 The Half Vegetable Share is $260.
 This share is offered as a benefit to our members.
 It is half of a large share and requires either splitting every week or picking up every other week.
 We strongly encourage those who purchase half shares to pick up every other week as it eliminates the splitting of single, more perishable vegetables.